WELCOME TO WALLINGFORD MUSEUM

 - The Wallingford Story, a SIGHT & SOUND experience – a walk through time from the Romans and Saxons to the Civil War, including a miniature re-creation of Wallingford's huge royal Castle, accompanied by an audio tour included free with your ticket.

-- special exhibitions - for information on what's new for 2013 click here
+- Special exhibitions, including Agatha Christie - for information on what's new for 2013 click here